What Is a Commercial Loan?

 SBA commercial loans

-Even though SBA stands for Small Business Administration, SBA commercial loans go up to $5 million, and can be used by medium-sized businesses.
+Even though SBA stands for Small Business Administration, SBA commercial loans can provide as much as $5 million in funding, and can be used by medium-sized businesses.
 The SBA offers commercial term loans, real estate loans, and lines of credit.

 The SBA doesn’t lend money itself.
 It partially guarantees repayment of a business loan, which you’d get from a bank or other commercial lender.
 To cover the cost of this guarantee, companies pay fees to the government.
 SBA guarantees help fund businesses that might be rejected for a regular commercial loan.